zhongqi/MLPractice/README.md

 ### Name
 1. "service_$x" functions provide $x service;
 2. "get_$x" functions collect $x from sources;
+3. "_$x" functions are of private functions which should not be called from externally;

 ## dataPre.py
 Data preparation.
 There are two basic functions: